2021 West Midlands mayoral election: Campaign

 Prior to the election campaign in December 2019, Street stated that council tax across the city region may have to increase in 2021.
 Street set targets of delivering 215,000 homes in the city region by 2030 as well as the West Midlands becoming carbon neutral by 2041.
 On 4 February, Street released a prospective metro map for the West Midlands, planned to be built by 2040 should he get elected.
 The plan featured eight lines for the West Midlands Metro tram network and 21 new train stations.
 The branding used on the map puts Street's name in green rather than blue and with no branding associated with the Conservatives.

 Liam Byrne, an MP and former minister, was selected as the Labour candidate in February 2020.
 He made reducing homelessness in the city region a core part of his campaign and making the city carbon neutral by introducing a Green New Deal for the West Midlands.
 He appointed Beverley Nielsen, who had been the Liberal Democrat candidate in the 2017 mayoral election, to be his climate lead.

-Ashvir Sangha, a social entrepreneur and former organiser in the 'Brum Young Leaders' programme, is standing as an independent candidate.
+Ashvir Sangha, a social entrepreneur and former organiser in the 'Brum Young Leaders' programme, was standing as an independent candidate.
 He laid out his launch into politics with the slogan "Our West Midlands", and set out his six key commitments for the city-region.
 In early April, Sangha withdrew his candidacy and endorsed Andy Street.

 In February 2021, Green candidate Steve Caudwell was critical of government restrictions on campaigning - such as a restriction on volunteers to distribute leaflet; as it restricts smaller, more financially constrained parties.